Shuhaib-R/Shuhaib-R/README.md

     <section id="about">
         <div class="section-content">
             <h2>About Me</h2>
-            <p>I'm a <b>Student</b> As a driven and detail-oriented computer science student, I've developed a strong foundation in programming languages, data structures, algorithms, and software engineering principles.
+            <p>I'm a <b>Student</b>I'm a student.
+As a driven and detail-oriented computer science student, I've developed a strong foundation in programming languages, data structures, algorithms, and software engineering principles.
 With a passion for building innovative solutions, I've applied my skills to a range of projects, from web development and mobile app design to artificial intelligence and machine learning.
-I'm excited to showcase my projects and share my passion for computer science with you.".</p>
+I'm excited to showcase my projects and share my passion for computer science with you."</p>

         </div>
     </section>